Building the Future: Women in Construction

 The lack of good quality flexible work across the labour market and projects that require working to rigid deadlines, has meant that less women consider a career in construction as it cannot accommodate to their financial needs.

-How can women improve or fix the skills gap in the construction industry?
+How can women help to close the skills gap in the construction industry?

-Because of the shortage in the construction industry, those who wish to advance in labour and skills have plenty of opportunities to move forward in the industry.
-The slow but steady influx of women in the construction industry can help convince women that it is crucial to move forward and that there are opportunities for progression in the industry.
+The slow but steady influx of women in the construction industry is encouraging and highlights that there are opportunities for progression and skill development in the industry.

 Construction recruitment services